CharonSSS/RSS-Origin/README.md

 - ## _RSS-Origin CelestialsPack_

 **_RSS-Origin CelestialsPack_** is originally made for playing in Principia, now too.
-Many of its unique features can only be displayed in Principia, like **irregular gravitational field of potatos**, **binary/trinary systems**, **orbital mechanics of trojans and co-orbitals**, etc. **So it is highly recommended to play the mod in Principia.** You can play without Principia though, but I bet you won't get a good experience, especially conducting interplanetary missions.
+Many of its unique features can only be displayed in Principia, like **gravitational field of irregular potatoes**, **binary/trinary systems**, **orbital mechanics of trojans and co-orbitals**, **small objects swinging by major planet changing its orbit**,etc. **So it is highly recommended to play the mod in Principia.** You can play without Principia though, and there are relatively good averaged orbit elements; but I bet you won't get best experience, especially when conducting interplanetary missions.

-Me and my team are doing our best to ensure that every celestial body visited by spacecraft uses models and textures that are as close to reality as possible in the game, celestial bodies that have not been visited by spacecraft use their models and spectra based on ground observations as much as possible.
+Me and my team are doing our best to ensure that every celestial body visited by spacecraft uses models and textures that are as close to reality as possible in the game, celestial bodies that have not been visited by spacecraft use their models and spectra based on reliable observations as much as possible.
 The physical characteristics of those completely unknown objects are reasonable artistic creations based solely on existing data.

-Textures in this mod do not exceed 8k (only Haumea uses 8k texture).
+Textures in this pack do not exceed 8k (only Haumea uses 8k texture).
 Larger bodies uses 4k textures or lower, smaller bodies uses 2k or lower.

 ### --- Again, [Principia](https://forum.kerbalspaceprogram.com/topic/162200-*) is highly recommended to play with ---